coinfloor/API/BIST.md

 **N.B:**

-1. Bitstamp includes an undocumented timestamp field in the returned JSON object.
-Coinfloor does not include this field.
-Please refer to the Date HTTP response header.
+1. Please refer to the Date HTTP response header for any date or time information you may require.

-2. returns null for any ticker fields that are not populated, as may happen if no trade has occurred in the past 24 hours.
+2. Coinfloor returns null for any ticker fields that are not populated, as may happen if no trade has occurred in the past 24 hours.

 #### ORDER BOOK
 GET https://webapi.coinfloor.co.uk:8090/bist/XBT/GBP/order_book/